BioAITeam/Machine-learning-applications-to-predict-two-phase-flow-patterns/README.md

 - TensorFlow
 - Matplotlib
 - Seaborn
-- scikit-learn
+- Scikit-learn
-- yellowbrick
+- Yellowbrick
-- bokeh
+- Bokeh
-- numPy
+- NumPy
 - Time
-- random
+- Random
-- os
+- OS
-- xgboost
+- XGBoost

-This repository was developed in the Python3 (3.8) programming language.
+This repository was developed in the Python 3 (3.8) programming language.

 ## Package installation

-if you don't use google colab, We highly recommend to use and install Python packages within an Anaconda enviroment.
+If you don't use google colab, We highly recommend to use and install Python packages within an Anaconda enviroment.
 To create, execute the command below:
 ```
 conda create --name MPF python=3.8
 ```